googlefonts/colr-gradients-spec/colr-gradients-spec.md

    - Define a glyph that has all twelve marks as above
    - Define a glyph for the hour-hand of the clock
    - Define N o’clock as the 12 marks untransformed, plus the hour-hand rotated

+If the `LayerV1Glyph` `gid` for the layer with paint format 4 (group) corresponds to a `BaseGlyphV1Record` then the layers of that glyph are taken as the layers in the group.
+If not, the referenced glyph is taken as a single layer with a solid paint in the text foreground color.

 # Structure of gradient COLR v1 extensions